alexander-nichols/capstone-project/model_card.md

 The model output is the prediction for the life expectancy.

 **Model Architecture:**
-The model uses version 2.1.1 of the [XGBoost](https://xgboost.readthedocs.io/en/stable/get_started.html) library with the following parameters:
+The model uses version 2.1.1 of the [XGBoost](https://xgboost.readthedocs.io/en/stable/get_started.html) library.
+A grid search was conducted to identify the optimal values for two key parameters, learning rate and maximum depth, that would maximize the performance of the XGBoost model on the test set.
+This process yielded the following results:

-- Learning Parameter, eta: 0.1
+- Learning rate (eta): 0.1
-- Maximum depth of the tree, max_depth: 10
+- Maximum depth of the tree (max_depth): 10

 ## Performance
-The model was assessed using the following metrics:
+The model performance was optimised using the _mean squared error_ metric.
+Addiitonal metrics that we calculated were:

-- Mean squared error
 - Mean absolute error
 - Mean absolute percentage error
 - Maximum Error, $`\max_i |X^{(i)}_{predict} - X^{(i)}_{actual}|`$